erinvasquez/CRNS-AIST-JRL-VR-Demo/README.md

 Import the .UnityPackage file into your Unity project by going to: "Assets" -> "Import Package" -> "Custom Package" -> Select the Unity Package file.

-## Running the application with the Build File

-Included in the /Builds folder is a **"CRNS AIST JRL VR Demo.exe"**.
-To run the application, double-click the .exe.

 # Application Instructions

 Upon running the application, Tasks 1 and 2 can be accomplished and controlled using the